 As enrolled students of Boston University, members of the military community have access to the comprehensive library resources, professional services and programs, and career services that the University offers all its students.

-While central service is provided by the Mugar Memorial Library, two branch libraries are of particular interest to students enrolled at Boston University’s military locations: Science and Engineering and the Frederick S. Pardee Management Library.
+While central service is provided by the Mugar Memorial Library, two branch libraries are of particular interest to students enrolled at Boston University’s military locations: Science & Engineering and the Frederick S. Pardee Management Library.

 A librarian at the Pardee Management Library is assigned as the liaison between the students at military sites and the main campus libraries.
 The assigned librarian makes periodic trips to military sites to meet with Boston University faculty and students, as well as the librarians in the local base libraries.
 Within the professional relationship, the liaison helps students with reference questions by telephone and e-mail and explains how to submit interlibrary loan requests through their base libraries.
-The staff at the Science and Engineering library is prepared to assist with bibliographic searches in the Inspec database, reference questions, and interlibrary loan services.
+The staff at the Science & Engineering library is prepared to assist with bibliographic searches in the Inspec database, reference questions, and interlibrary loan services.

 Boston University graduate students at military sites are entitled to use campus libraries and research facilities in Boston, and the Marine Corps base libraries in North Carolina at Cherry Point, New River, and Camp Lejeune.
 Students also have access to libraries at East Carolina University and the University of North Carolina-Wilmington.
 Boston University has arranged with the base libraries for special services to support students in the master’s program, including: